pagopa/io-developer-portal-backend/README.md

 ### Step 7 - Set up variables to access Digital Citizenship API

-These are needed to create a Service, linked to the user's subscription, using the Functions / Digital Citizenship API.
+These are needed to create a Service, linked to the user's subscription, using the Digital Citizenship API (Functions).

 The API-Key must belong to an API management user assigned to the `ApiServiceWrite,ApiMessageWrite,ApiProfileWrite` groups.